ExpressLRS/Docs/docs/quick-start/getting-started.md

 Due to the current fast pace of development, video guides often end up outdated faster than intended.
 Specific hardware guides sometimes use pre-release firmware targets or targets intended for different hardware which can confuse when specific firmware targets are added.

-We will be adding a separate videos section soon, but for now, until we find high quality, relevant and applicable guides, you are on your own.
+We will be adding a separate videos section soon, but for now, until we find high-quality, relevant and applicable guides, you are on your own.
 Please take note of the publication date for these videos to make sure they are still relevant.